 That said, pregnant or not, we can never really know what’s going to happen for each of us health-wise.
 That’s why we abide by the “better safe than sorry” motto by purchasing travel insurance.
 We prefer travel insurance coverage over incurring substantial medical expenses abroad.
 Read our other blog post on why travel insurance is a good idea for a better reference.

 If you agree with this, you’re probably wondering if there’s even travel insurance for being in the “family way” to begin with.
-Here are the main things you need to know:
+Here are the main things you need to know about pregnancy travel coverage:

 Most policies would not cover pregnancy as a medical condition.
 If you’re already pregnant when you purchase your travel insurance, it’s likely to be a pre-existing condition as defined by the policy.